Bharat-kasera/E-COMMERCE-DEVOPS-Implementation/README.md

 # <img src="https://opentelemetry.io/img/logos/opentelemetry-logo-nav.png" alt="OTel logo" width="45"> OpenTelemetry Demo

 **Note:** This project is a fork of `opentelemetry-demo`.
-Thanks to the team and contributors for opensourcing this wonderful demo project.
-Definitely one of the best on internet.
+Thanks to the team and contributors for opensourcing this wonderful demo project to implement or practice devops.
 ## Web store

 | Home Page                     | Checkout Screen               |